Bang-x/bang-x/README.md

 ### 🚀 What I'm Doing Now
 - 🔭 **Currently working on**:
 1. [Extensions101](https://extensions101.com)  A Extensions&Plugin Directory.
 Plugin applications are as important and useful as other products!
-2. [DesignPicker Pro](https://design-picker.yisi.app) A browser extension for designers, product managers, and front-end engineers to view web design element extraction and analysis capabilities.
+2. [DesignPicker](https://design-picker.yisi.app) A browser extension for designers, product managers, and front-end engineers to view web design element extraction and analysis capabilities.
 (Currently supports colors, fonts, etc.)
 - 🎨 **Implemented Case**: The AI project of "design - to - code" completed with Mr. K has been put into use.
 It has indirectly served a great many people secretly🤫
 - 🌱 **Learning**: Exploring the lifestyle of INFP